 You may have recently seen an advertisement for a new film in which a man inadvertently fathers 533 children.
 It’s a comedy and there may be some sort of lesson or message to be gleaned.
 I’m not sure as I have not seen the film.
-However when I recently came across an article about a man and did wonder “When is Hollywood going to make a movie about this man?”
-Nicholas’ 669 Children.
+However, there is a man that I hope Hollywood does make a movie about.
+Perhaps it will be titled Nicholas’ 669 Children.

 One can only hope.